asif-hanif/palm/README.md

 ## Datasets :page_with_curl:

-We have performed experiments on eleven audio classification datasets.
+We have performed experiments on 11 audio classification datasets.
 Instructions for downloading/processing datasets used by our method have been provided in the [DATASETS.md](DATASETS.md).

 | Dataset | Type | Classes | Size | Link |
 |:-- |:-- |:--: |:--: |:-- |